stylesuxx/generator-es6-graphql/README.md

     cd yourProject
     yo es6-graphql

+To start your newly generated GraphQL server on port **1234** run:

+    npm start

 ## Included dependencies
 After running the generator you will have a setup with the following dependencies: